williamjturkel/H3885G-FW25/Wk01/README.md

 - Google Workspace (Supports Teamwork and Creation of Scholarly Products):
     - **Function: Collaboration and Output**.
 Google Docs, Slides (via Gemini Canvas), Sheets, Chat and Meet.

-To use all of the course tools, you are going to need a Gmail account if you do not already have one. **Please email me your Gmail address right now if you haven't already**__.
+To use all of the course tools, you are going to need a Gmail account if you do not already have one. _**Please email me your Gmail address (to william.j.turkel@gmail.com) right now if you haven't already**_.

 # Activity 1: Generating Code-Free Prototypes (30 Min)